 My final thoughts and insights of our holiday in Cuba.
-To get the complete story read part 1, 2 and 3.
+To get the complete story read part 1, part 2 and part 3.

 Cuba leaves one with very mixed feelings - sadness at the abuse of the people by a failed system - anger at another example of America's bullying - resignation that it's another example of meaningless liberation - acceptance that revolutionaries can't build.

 In many areas the sugar cane looks to be poor quality?
 There are fields of tall flowering sugar cane that should have been harvested.
 There are banana plantations with yellow leaves?
 There’s a lot of underutilised land that could be used for crops.

 Is the problem access to seeds and fertilizer and pesticides?
 Or is it that people don’t care and state run agriculture is a failure?

 Passing farms, there were many fence posts that have taken root and in some cases grown into trees!
 Does this not suggest agricultural potential?

 Life in Cuba

 Travel in Cuba is safe.
 Areas which in cities in America would be drug infested and controlled by gangs are normal apartment communities.
 Although the buildings are in a poor state of repair the areas are clean and secure.

 Is the music a celebration or an escape?
 There is music and there are musicians but they perform and then expect a payment.
 Suggesting a job rather than a passion.

 Many people are sitting around and on the streets.
 We heard that Cuba has no unemployment?
 Are these people unemployed?